Loading please wait

 The word non-fiction describes books and texts that contain real information and facts.
 Dictionaries, recipe books and instructions for games are all non-fiction.

-In this worksheet you can practise deciding whether books and texts are fiction or non-fiction.
+In this activity, we will practise deciding whether books and texts are fiction or non-fiction.

 What is EdPlace?